 Athletes competing in endurance sports such as triathlon, running or cycling can benefit in similar ways, says Thomas Wilson, OD, coauthor of Sports Vision: Training for Better Performance.
 “Those are very visual sports, too,” explains Wilson, who practices in Colorado Springs, Colo.
 “The athlete is constantly reacting to a changing visual environment.”

-Benefits of Better Vision
+What Are the Benefits of Sports Vision Training?

 Sports-vision training can help you improve your performance in a variety of ways: